variantstudios/wisdomwaysacupuncture.com/_posts/2015-03-30-do-you-feel-the-wood-element-energy-rising-already-tips-for-staying-sane-as-we-move-from-winter-to-spring.md

 layout: post
 ---

-<div><p>Every year, it&rsquo;s either my acupuncture patients, or the plants in my yard (sometimes both) which alert me to the fact that <a href="http://www.wisdomwaysacupuncture.com/2018/05/10/the-wood-element-of-acupuncture-theory/">the wood element energy, associated with the liver</a>, is starting to rise up around us.</p><p>Because it seems to be raring its nasty little head earlier than usual this year, I'm posting about this energy, how it affects us, and what you can do to avoid the <a href="http://www.wisdomwaysacupuncture.com/2018/04/15/wood-element-agitation-tips/">common symptoms that seem to flare up more often</a> once we really start heading into Wood season.</p></div>
+<div><p>Every year, it&rsquo;s either my acupuncture patients, or the plants in my yard (sometimes both) which alert me to the fact that <a data-cms-editor-link-style="undefined" href="/2018/03/10/wood-element-spring-acupuncture-theory-video-tips-to-keep-your-wood-element-balanced-as-we-head-into-spring/">the wood element energy, associated with the liver</a>, is starting to rise up around us.</p><p>Because it seems to be raring its nasty little head earlier than usual this year, I'm posting about this energy, how it affects us, and what you can do to avoid the <a data-cms-editor-link-style="undefined" href="/2016/04/15/3-tips-for-turning-the-added-impatience-and-agitation-of-the-wood-element-season-to-your-advantage/">common symptoms that seem to flare up more often</a> once we really start heading into Wood season.</p></div>

 ## The 5 Elements of Acupuncture Theory